Samedov2020/100_days_challenges_python/README.md

 Day-3
 Task-1:Height measurement ,designed to determine whether a person is eligible to ride a rollercoaster based on their height.
 It prompts the user to input their height in centimeters and then evaluates the input with a series of conditions.
+Task-2:Write a program that works out whether if a given number is an odd or even number.